AleRapchan/ethereum-evm-assembly/README.md

 Date  |  Revision  |  Description  |  Author
 --------  |  --------  |  --------  |  --------
 15/06/2021  |  `0.1`  |  First Draft  |  Alexandre Rapchan B. Barros

+## Links
+Use the [Remix Solidity IDE](https://remix.ethereum.org/) to develop and test your program.
+See the [list of EVM opcodes](https://ethereum.stackexchange.com/questions/119/what-opcodes-are-available-for-the-ethereum-evm) for reference.